scronge/moon-phase-game-2024-Doodle/README.md

 # Moon Phase Game (Inspired on a Google Doodle)

-A crude Javascript/HTML/CSS implementation based on Google's moon phase game, just for fun and educational purposes.
+A very crude Javascript/HTML/CSS implementation based on Google's moon phase game, just for fun and educational purposes.

 I was curious how much effort goes into a project like it so I made a minimal prototype in about three hours.
 Used ChatGPT so there's artifacts like wrong SVG order.
 Pull requests welcome for anyone willing to improve it.